heavendata/heavendata.github.io/en/settings/attributes.md

 The attribute type and translatable settings affect how data is stored in database.
 For this reason, you cannot change those settings for existing attributes.
 If you need to change them, follow the following procedure:

 1. Export products (product list > export) and select the product identifier column and the column you need to change
-2. Verify your export and ensure it contains the right data
+2. Verify your export and ensure it contains the proper data
 3. Delete the attribute
-4. Create a new attribute with same name and code
+4. Create a new attribute with the same name and code
 5. Enable the new attribute in product types
 6. Re-import products from step 2 (product list > import)